 - Estimated project costs (total) and the amount requested from the specific funder

 - Description of how beneficiaries of the project will be involved in the project's development and implementation

 - Strategies for funding the project beyond the grant period

 Outline of a U.S. Government Agency Application

-Applications to government agencies require similar information as applications for foundation grants, but government grant applications are usually more complex and less likely to be a form-style application than a narrative proposal.
-Additionally, there are differences when it comes to the presentation of the budget.
+Applications for U.S. government agency grants share similarities with foundation grant applications, but government grant applications are usually more complex and require a narrative proposal instead of a form application.
+Additionally, there can be significant differences when it comes to the presentation of the budget.

 An application to a foundation might request a simple budget that will fit on one page and consist of a few key line items such as personnel, equipment, printing, and travel.
 A budget to a foundation may allow you to put a lump sum for travel that is inclusive of transportation, accommodation costs, and per diem and not require you to break it down further.
 In contrast, a government grant application may call for a detailed budget and request that you indicate the number of trips anticipated during the project's life and breakdown travel costs by destination and into categories such as flights and hotel charges.

 Foundation applications and government grant applications can also differ in the amount of supporting information required.
 To illustrate, let's take a look at an opportunity (RFA-674-16-000001) released by the United States Agency for International Development (USAID) on November 12, 2015.
 The title of the RFA is "Lesotho HIV Care and Treatment Services."
 Applications are due January 8, 2015, which gives applicants eight weeks to prepare their response.